-CEP model have many sensors.
+CEP model has many sensors.
 A sensor can be a real sensor (e.g. temperature sensor), some agent, or a system that support instrumentation.
-Sensor sends events to CEP and each event has several name value properties.
+The sensor sends events to CEP and each event has several name-value properties.

 We call events coming from the same sensor as a “stream” and give it a name.
 When an interesting event occurs, the sensor sends that event to the stream.

 To use a stream, you need to first define them.